-When you think about midlife, the word that usually comes to mind is crisis, not new mum.
-Reflecting on everything, I think I have had a midlife crisis brought on by poring over Internet search results on older mums, health, fertility and ageing eggs.
+When you think about pregnancy over 40, the word that usually comes to mind is crisis, not happy new mum.
+I have had a midlife crisis.
+It was brought on by poring over Internet search results on health, fertility and ageing eggs.

-Before I got pregnant, I had so many questions.
+Before this pregnancy over 40, I had so many questions.
 What if I was infertile?
-What if my husband was?
-What if we NEVER had children?
-What if he left me later for someone – GOD FORBID – younger of child-bearing potential?
+If my husband was?
+Perhaps we will never had children?
+What if he left me later for someone younger of child-bearing potential?
 The unsparing science behind fertility was certainly a worry to me.

-I knew my ovaries didn’t care whether I’d fueled up on lean greens, hadn’t touched a drop of alcohol or that I’d never smoked, they’d age any way.
-And on that note, I could have just given in and accepted that getting pregnant at MY AGE was too much of a risk.
-The thing is I’d never been one to go through life in passive agreement to the whims of what society dictated.
+I knew my ovaries didn’t care whether I’d fueled up on lean greens, hadn’t touched alcohol or that I’d never smoked, they’d age any way.
+And on that note, I could have just given in.
+I could have just accepted that getting pregnant at my age was too much of a risk.

-I’d learned from the day job however that you always needed a strategy if you were going to succeed, so I’d planned everything.
-I’d made a list of fertility-boosting foods and stocked up on vitamin supplements because I’d read that your fertility pretty much drops off a cliff after you hit the big 4-0.
+I learned from the day job however that you always needed a strategy if you are going to succeed, so I planned everything.
+I made a list of fertility-boosting foods and stocked up on vitamin supplements because I had read that your fertility drops off a cliff after you hit the big 4-0.

 After scrolling through my medical history on the computer and a wry smile, the GP warned me in no uncertain terms that things COULD and DID go wrong at my age.

-To back up his theory, he gave me an example of someone he’d seen who had got pregnant at 40 and gone ahead with her pregnancy “knowing the risks”.
-She had ended up having a baby with microcephaly.
+To back up his theory, he gave me an example of someone he’d seen who had got pregnant at 40.
+She had gone ahead with her pregnancy “knowing the risks”.
+She ended up having a baby with microcephaly.